Benchmarking

 What period will the results cover?

 We ask for centres to provide data for the most recent two fiscal years.
-For the majority of centres, this will include complete data for calendar 2019 and calendar 2018.
+For the majority of centres, this will include complete data for the proceeding calendar year.
 For some centres that report on different fiscal years, we ask that centres report on a period consistent with their audited financial statements.
 Some differences in terms of reporting period among the sample, while not ideal, will not materially impact the results and the impact is outweighed by the benefit of increased centre participation.

 What happens if we use a different fiscal year?